MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 ### Steps

-This is a continuation of [Walkthrough: Start selling products online](walkthrough-setting-up-and-using-shopify.md#walkthrough-start-selling-products-online).
+This is a continuation of [Walkthrough: Start selling products online](walkthrough-setting-up-and-using-shopify.md#walkthrough-start-selling-products-online) and [Walkthrough: Add your customers to your new online store](walkthrough-setting-up-and-using-shopify.md#walkthrough-add-your-customers-to-your-new-online-store).
 You can also try with your own data—for example, your Shopify store or sandbox.

 In [!INCLUDE[prod_short](../includes/prod_short.md)], follow the steps listed next.